11 Commandments Of Smart Contract Design

 smart contract design patterns

 Unlike my sleeping pattern, design patterns are meant to make things more stable and predictable in the future.
 They are an elegant solution to common problems in software design.
 They describe patterns for managing object creation, composing objects into larger structures, and coordinating control flow between them.
-There are two things to consider when writing smart contract in Solidity:
+There are two things to consider when writing a smart contract in Solidity:

 • Choosing the right design pattern (and sticking to it!)